hashirabdulbasheer/rasa-financial-assistant-arabic-demo/README.md

-# rasa-financial-assistant-arabic-demo
+# Rasa Arabic Demo

-This is the demo of Rasa supporting arabic language
+This project is a modified version of the Rasa's financial starter pack to demo Rasa's support of the Arabic language.